-Roope Gröndahl has studied piano at the Sibelius Academy under Liisa Pohjola and Matti Raekallio and at London's Royal Academy of Music under Christopher Elton.
-In chamber music he has been mentored by Ralf Gothóni and Emanuel Ax.
-In the period 2007-2009, Gröndahl took second prize in the Jyväskylä Piano Competition, the international Maj Lind piano competition, and the final of the Eurovision Young Musicians competition in Vienna.
-His most recent success in competitions was in May 2013, when he reached the finals and won a special prize at the Queen Elisabeth Competition in Brussels.
-Roope Gröndahl has appeared as soloist with most of the Finnish orchestras under many leading conductors.
-Abroad, he has given concerts in several central European countries, the UK, China, and the United States.
-He is also well-known in chamber music circles.
+Roope Gröndahl studied piano at the Sibelius Academy under Liisa Pohjola and Matti Raekallio and at London's Royal Academy of Music, where his teacher was Christopher Elton.
+He became an ardent lover of chamber music when young and his ensemble playing mentors included Ralf Gothóni, Emanuel Ax, and – with the focus on French music - Alain Planès.
+While still at school, in the period 2007-2008, Gröndahl took second prize in the international Maj Lind piano competition and was in the finals of the Eurovision Young Musicians competition in Vienna.
+In May 2013, he reached the finals and won a special award at the Queen Elizabeth Piano Competition in Brussels.
+Roope Gröndahl has given concerts at many music festivals and appeared as soloist with virtually all the Finnish orchestras under many leading conductors.
+Abroad, he has performed all over Europe, and in the USA, China and Australia.